How-to: Moving Aquariums During a House Move

 Moving the fish is probably the most stressful part of the process and unfortunately there isn’t a lot that can be done to make it easier on them.

-If possible, transport the fish in your car with a passenger to keep them secure.
+, transport the fish in your car with a passenger to keep them secure.
 Before you leave, double check those lids and make sure they are secure.

 A loose lid and a sudden bump can cause things to splash out of the tubs, so be vigilant and drive carefully.
 If you have a long journey, plan to make some stops along the way and take your time.